-Accelerated depreciation is as the name suggests…the asset’s cost is allocated in a much faster manner, with more of the cost being allocated at the beginning and less at the end.
-The total amount of depreciation remains the same, but the rate at which it takes place is different.
+Accelerated depreciation is, as the name suggests…the asset’s cost is allocated in a much faster manner, with more of the cost being allocated at the beginning and less at the end.
+The total amount of depreciation or total depreciation expense remains the same, but the rate at which it takes place is different.

-So now you can answer the question what is depreciation accounting and how does it work.
+So now you can answer the question of what depreciation accounting is and how does it work.
 It’s simply a way to spread the cost of any asset you have over the life of that asset, removing its residual value from the equation.